How to Fit a Roller Blind

 Step 7

-Use a drill to fit your bracket to the wall with screws.
-Then, repeat this same process for the bracket on the other side of the window.
+Use a drill to attach the bracket to the wall with screws, aligning it with the markings you made in the previous step.
+Then, repeat the process for the bracket on the other side of the window.

 how to fit roller blinds step 7